If you want concrete that truly sparkles and shines, put some glass in the mix.

 When using glass aggregate outdoors, or anywhere else that the concrete will be exposed to moisture, beware of the dreaded alkali-silica reaction, an unhappy phenomenon in which the silica in glass and the alkali in cement create a gel that swells in the presence of moisture.
 The reaction may happen right away or it may take 20 years, but in either case it can cause cracking.
 Any source of moisture can set it off, including mopping, using excess water in the concrete mix, and so forth.

-But the alkali-silica reaction can be prevented.
+But you can prevent the alkali-silica reaction.
 Engineers at Columbia University, committed to developing more environmentally friendly building materials, discovered that the reaction can be avoided if the glass is ground finely enough to pass through 50-mesh or smaller screen.
 They also found that the mineral admixture metakaolin will suppress the reaction — an effective but expensive solution.

 “We replace 20 percent of the cement with metakaolin, which may double the cost of the concrete, because metakaolin can cost as much as four or five times what cement costs,” says Christian Meyer, a professor of civil engineering at Columbia.